afeique/compyler/readme.md

 A Python 3 conversion of [zTrix's webpage2html](https://github.com/zTrix/webpage2html).
 Instructions on performing the port are provided below.
 This conversion works and functions for compiling [Slate](https://github.com/lord/slate) builds for distribution.

+The Python 3 version is in `compyler.py` while the original Python 2 version is left in `webpage2html.py`.

 ## Conversion Process

     $ 2to3 -w webpage2html.py